kylehkhsu/mascot/readme.md

 **MASCOT** builds upon SCOTS by using multi-layered abstractions and lazy exploration to enable adaptive fixed points in controller synthesis process.

+For conceptual details, see our paper [Lazy Abstraction-Based Controller Synthesis](https://arxiv.org/abs/1804.02722).

 ### Requirements